 Carpet chameleons are insectivores.
 This means that they only eat insects.
 Here’s a basic feeding schedule:

-- Juveniles — as much as they can eat
+- Juveniles — daily, as much as they can eat

-Feeder insect options: crickets, discoid roaches, dubia roaches, banana roaches, red runner roaches, black soldier flies, hornworms, silkworms
+Feeder insect options: crickets, discoid roaches, dubia roaches, banana roaches, red runner roaches, grasshoppers, black soldier flies, hornworms, silkworms, superworms

 Supplements

-You will also need calcium and vitamin supplements to prevent your chameleon from developing a deficiency.
-Follow this schedule for supplementing a carpet chameleon:
+You will also want calcium and vitamin supplements to prevent your chameleon from developing a deficiency.
+This is our recommended schedule for supplementing a carpet chameleon:

-Make sure that all feeder insects are well hydrated and gutloaded prior to feeding.
+It's always a good idea to make sure your feeder insects are well hydrated and gutloaded prior to feeding.
+We recommend Dubia Diet chow and Dubia Dew hydration crystals!

 How to handle your carpet chameleon